 Amid the lockdown, everyone has turned to social media to pass their time.
-Just in the first week of lockdown, Indians spent more than four hours every day on social media.
+In the first week of lockdown, Social Media Consumption went high, and Indians spent more than four hours every day on social media.

-Due to the global pandemic, the consumers are locked inside, and for the first time, we have a situation in front of us where the necessities collar bound consumerism.
-And, all the brands and the marketers are operating with this situation in hand.
-Keeping the aforementioned in mind, a significant advantage that digital marketing and brand gets is a substantial change in the internet behavior of consumers, globally.
+Due to the global pandemic, consumers are locked inside, and for the first time, we have a situation in front of us where the necessities collar bound consumerism.
+And, all the brands and marketers are operating with this situation in hand.
+Keeping the aforementioned in mind, a significant advantage that digital marketing and brand gets is a substantial change in the internet behaviour of consumers globally.

-The impact of COVID-19 is perceptible all across- from our lifestyle choices to purchase decisions that we are making during this period of time.
+The impact of COVID-19 is perceptible all across- from lifestyle choices to purchase decisions that we are making during this period.
 Moreover, the way we utilise our time during the lockdown has changed significantly.
 Don’t believe us?
-Well, McKinsey reported a 33% growth for social media usage and over 40% for digital content consumption.
-This is a once in a lifetime opportunity for brands, and they should leverage soft-data in the lockdown and optimize their marketing approach.
+McKinsey reported a 33% growth for social media usage and over 40% for digital content consumption.
+A once-in-a-lifetime opportunity for brands, they should leverage soft data in the lockdown and optimise their marketing approach.

-This is the time you completely optimise your digital channels to tap both old and new customers.
-If you are thinking about adopting a new face for the customer, it would mean having an enhanced ORM system that can handle volumes larger than usual.
+When you completely optimise your digital channels to tap both old and new customers, have an enhanced ORM system that can handle volumes larger than usual if you are thinking about adopting a new face for the customer.

 Win the web(site)

 - Display top-selling products on the landing page to create an impression & give a starting point for customers’ shopping spree.

 People tend to neglect but landing pages play a crucial role; it is a key initial impression and touchpoint for new shoppers.
 And even for the old consumers, eCommerce landing pages hold paramount importance in terms of motivating traffic to continue engaging with your brand and then convincing them to finally make a purchase.